microsoft/playwright/docs/src/api/class-page.md

 ### option: Page.isHidden.timeout
 * since: v1.8
+* deprecated: This option is ignored. [`method: Page.isHidden`] does not wait for the element to become hidden and returns immediately.
 - `timeout` <[float]>

-**DEPRECATED** This option is ignored. [`method: Page.isHidden`] does not wait for the element to become hidden and returns immediately.

 ## async method: Page.isVisible
 * since: v1.8
+* discouraged: Use locator-based [`method: Locator.isVisible`] instead.
 - returns: <[boolean]>

 Returns whether the element is [visible](../actionability.md#visible). [`option: selector`] that does not match any elements is considered not visible.